linode/docs/docs/guides/development/python/how-to-manage-packages-and-virtual-enviroments-on-linux/index.md

 published: 2021-02-12
 modified_by:
   name: Linode
-title: "How to Manage Python Packages and Virtual Environments on Linux"
+title: "How to Manage Python Packages on Linux"
-h1_title: "Managing Python Packages and Virtual Environments on Linux"
+h1_title: "How to Manage Python Packages and Virtual Environments on Linux"
+enable_h1: true
 contributor:
   name: Angel Guarisma
   link: https://github.com/guaris